genovese/frplib/src/frplib/data/playground-help/topics.md

 + kind-combinators
 + kind-factories
 + statistics
-+ statistics-builtins
++ statistic-builtins
 + statistic-combinators
 + statistic-factories
++ projections
 + utilities

-In addition, there are sub-topics for each of these topics.
++ modules
++ object-index

+These topics are hierarchically organized, and many have sub-topics with seperate info pages.
+Each topic's page lists the available sub-topics derived from it.

 A sub-topic name is formed by joining the topic name to the sub-topic with `::`.
 For example, `kinds::factories::uniform` gives details on the `uniform` factory.
-(You can also apply info to the `uniform` function directly with the same effect.)
-Within each of the topics there is a list of available sub-topics.
+(Incidentally, this is the same page you get if you call `info(uniform)` on the `uniform` function directly.)